Kimberley Crossman: Hosting

 Crossman was a reporter on The Erin Simpson Show which ran from 2009 until 2013.

-In 2010 Crossman travelled to Los Angeles to host a half-hour special for New Zealand audiences about the 2010 Teen Choice Awards.

-She has also worked as a fill-in host on New Zealand radio station Classic Hits, periodically co-hosting the Auckland breakfast show with Jason Reeves and Justin Brown whilst usual host Stacey Morrison was on maternity leave in 2012.

 Crossman was a co-presenter on Cadbury Dream Factory which first aired in New Zealand on Three on 20 February 2014 alongside Brooke Howard-Smith, Guy Montgomery, Walter Neilands and Jesse Griffin.

 Crossman is one of the rotating cast of hosts of the live trivia app Joyride.

 Personal life

 Crossman began dating cameraman Tom Walsh in 2022 after meeting on the set of Snack Masters.
 Walsh is best known for starring in an iconic 2006 Tip Top commercial.

 The couple became engaged in September 2023 while vacationing in Italy.
-In February 2023, She holds dual citizenship in New Zealand and American.
+In February 2023, She holds dual citizenship in New Zealand and the US.
 In November 2023, Crossman suffered a miscarriage.
+Crossman gave birth to a daughter in December 2025.